enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/platforming-iii.md

 	wait(10)
 end
 ```
-This is just a base, maybe add length adjustments or position changes?
+This is just a base, maybe add length adjustments or position changes to add more flavor?
 In fact, why not combine dynamic changes with physical changes such as changing collision and transparency?
 You are only limited by your imagination.